 - Method: Stove top

 - Cuisine: Southern

 - 2 1/2 – 3-1/2 cups chicken broth

 - Optional 1 teaspoon Cajun seasoning (please see notes)

 - 2 tablespoons butter

-- In large saucepan over medium heat cook bacon until almost completely brown.
+- In a large saucepan over medium heat, cook bacon until almost completely brown.
 Add onion and cook for additional 5 minutes.
 Turn heat to low and add garlic; cook for 30 seconds.
-Remove bacon/onion mixture to a bowl.
-Do not wash saucepan.
+Remove the bacon/onion mixture to a bowl.
+Do not wash the saucepan.

-Readers with a more sensitive palate that want to tone it down can add a couple of pinches of crushed red pepper and about a half teaspoon fresh cracked pepper and salt.
-For those of you who really like it toned way down just one half teaspoon each of fresh cracked pepper and salt should be enough seasoning.
+Readers with a more sensitive palate that want to tone it down can add a couple of pinches of crushed red pepper and about a half teaspoon of fresh cracked pepper and salt.
+For those of you who really like it toned way down, just one-half teaspoon each of fresh cracked pepper and salt should be enough seasoning.
 Any combination of the above is good as well as most people know their seasoning tolerance.

 Keywords: southern green beans, southern style green beans, green beans, southern side, vegetable, side, slow cooked southern beans

 On the hunt for more delicious recipes?
 Follow Small Town Woman on Facebook, Pinterest, and Instagram